Higher Specialist Training at Cambridgeshire and Peterborough Foundation Trust – General Adult Psychiatry

 Our higher specialist training scheme for General Adult psychiatry training scheme has approximately 14 trainees across a 3 year programme.
 Higher trainees will spend a year in acute psychiatry with 6 months on an acute adult ward in Cambridge or Peterborough rotating with 6 months in the associated Crisis Resolution Home Treatment Team.
 A second year of higher training will be with a community based mental health team in Cambridge, Huntingdon or Peterborough, providing medical input and leadership to a multidisciplinary community team.

 The third year of training is spent in a specialist post.
-CPFT offers several different specialist experiences, including liaison psychiatry at Addenbrooke’s hospital (leading to an endorsement), eating disorders, early intervention in psychosis, and personality disorders.
+CPFT offers several different specialist experiences, including both liaison psychiatry (at Addenbrooke's hospital and Peteborough) and addiction psychiatry at Addenbrooke’s hospital (these posts can lead to a subspecialty endorsement), eating disorders, early intervention in psychosis, and personality disorders.
 Specialist posts leading to endorsements are subject to competition in a Deanery wide system allowing trainees to also apply for other experiences in nearby Trusts including substance misuse and rehabilitation psychiatry.

 Higher trainees have 2 sessions per week to pursue special clinical interests or research and we have many opportunities available including our adult ADHD clinic, other specialist clinics or research opportunities.
 Many of our clinical supervisors have strong links with the University of Cambridge, with research that includes work on imaging studies, immunology, ADHD, biomarkers for depression and clozapine.
 We are also fortunate to have several academic higher trainees in ACL or ACF posts.